-How to Dry Carpet and Prevent Mold After Water Damage: 5 Steps February 9, 2017 – Posted in: Blog – Tags: Carpet drying, Mold prevention
+How to Dry Carpet and Prevent Mold After Water Damage: 5 Steps February 9, 2017 – Posted in: Blog – Tags: Carpet Drying, Mold Prevention

 Water damage can be an incredibly frustrating and challenging experience for any homeowner.
 Many different accidents and situations can lead to water damage — everything from burst pipes and leaks to flooding.
 In these moments, you’re forced to worry about how to dry carpet, how to prevent carpet mold and so many other facets of the problem.

 But there’s a proven process for drying wet carpet and preventing mold that commercial water damage professionals are intimately familiar with.
-When you’re facing a water damage restoration project, follow these five steps:
+If you want to know how to dry carpet after leak or flood read these five steps:

-1. Water Removal
+1. Remove Water

 It is absolutely vital to act quickly when water has accumulated in any area of your home.
-You should begin drying carpet after a leak quickly, and use a wet-dry vacuum to remove any standing water.
+You should begin drying the carpet after a leak quickly, and use a wet-dry vacuum to remove any standing water.
 If you want to prevent carpet mold from forming, speed is a necessity.
 You can choose to use tools like a carpet-drying fan or carpet-drying air mover to push the process forward and achieve the fast drying that’s key in stopping mold growth.
 Keep your carpet-drying air mover or carpet-drying fan going day and night.
 It may take several days to get the carpet and flooring completely dry, but water damage restoration equipment like air movers and fans are designed to quickly get the job done.

-2. Drying Out the Room
+2. Dry Out the Room

 Excessive moisture will be present throughout the room or area after water damage — not just the carpet.
 Using a dehumidifier is an efficient way to remove water from the environment around the affected area.
-Using a dehumidifier will also help prevent carpet mold and mildew from forming in spaces throughout the room.
+Using a dehumidifier will also prevent carpet mold and mildew from forming in spaces throughout the room.

-Once the water is removed using an industrial air mover, a carpet-drying fan and a dehumidifier, turn your attention toward cleaning your carpets and other damaged assets.
+Once the water is removed, use an air mover, a carpet-drying fan and a dehumidifier.
+Turn your attention toward cleaning and drying your carpets and other damaged assets.
 Carpet padding must often be replaced after water damage, but the carpet itself can typically be salvaged after a good steam-clean.
 Invest in a good steamer or find one for rent as you take this next step in rehabbing your home after water damage.
 Replacing padding is much cheaper than completely re-carpeting the entire area.

-4. Clean & Sanitize Walls
+4. Clean and Sanitize Walls

 Use soap and water to scrub your walls and baseboards — and any additional areas that may have been affected by the water.
 A good scrub of all surfaces should do the trick.
 Get sanitizing action by adding about a cup-and-a-half of chlorine bleach to each gallon of water used.
 And make sure you take measures to protect yourself from the bleach and the grime by wearing rubber gloves.

-Get the Equipment You Need
+6. Get the Drying Equipment You Need

 Water damage can be devastating for homeowners.
 It can displace you from your residence for a period of time, and it can be costly and time-consuming to reverse.
 Remember, never enter a building that has suffered severe water damage – such as from a flood – before it has been cleared by the fire department or other local authority as safe to enter.
 If you believe that the water may have affected any electrical systems or components, have them inspected by a professional before use or entry to a building.
 For severe water damage, a water damage restoration professional should be contacted.

 At Aer Industries, we offer water damage restoration equipment for homeowners and commercial water damage restoration professionals to use on the toughest jobs.
 You will find in our selection industrial air mover options, as well as dehumidifiers, carpet-drying fans and more.
 Be sure to call a professional for more extensive water damage restoration jobs.
 Check out our selection of commercial water damage restoration equipment today, and let us know if you have any questions!